styalai/xLSTM-pytorch/README.md

  - [Implement the xLSTM paper from scratch with Pytorch](https://medium.com/@arthur.lagacherie/implement-the-xlstm-paper-from-scratch-with-pytorch-5157a1b40ec8)

 ## INFO
-I am sorry for the potencial mistakes on my docs because I am French and and don't speak english very well. <b>And if you like this repository put a star.</b>
+I am sorry for the potencial mistakes on my docs because I am French and and don't speak english very well. <b>And if you like this repository you can put a star.</b>

 ## Installation
 ```python